SinaS24/Sound-Product-Analysis/README.md

 # Project Background: Product Analysis Overview

 The company is a leading innovator in the **audio technology industry**, dedicated to providing **high-quality audio solutions** for professionals and enthusiasts alike.
-The company has built a reputation for **exceptional sound clarity, advanced engineering, and user-friendly designs**, making it a trusted name among **musicians, content creators, and audio engineers worldwide**.

-To support data-driven decision-making, the company has requested the development of a **high-level Product Analytics Dashboard**.
-This dashboard will provide insights into **key product performance metrics**, enabling Asces Sound to **track sales trends, evaluate profitability, and optimise discount strategies** across different markets.
+To support data-driven decision-making, the company has requested the development of a high-level product analysis dashboard.
+This dashboard will provide insights into **key product performance metrics**, enabling stakeholders to **track sales trends, evaluate profitability, and optimise discount strategies** across different markets.

 ## Insights and Recommendations